-Legendary French singer Edith Piaf may have died almost 60 years ago, but her spirit lives on in Paris.
+Legendary French singer Edith Piaf may have died in 1963 but her spirit lives on in Paris.
+Especially in Belleville, a neighbourhood to the east of Paris.

 1. The Edith Piaf Bar